nfmoore/azureml-v1-real-time-deployment-template/README.md

 ![ML lifecycle](/docs/images/ml-lifecycle.png)

 This deployment template uses [Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/overview-what-is-azure-ml) and [Azure Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/what-is-azure-pipelines) (part of Azure DevOps).
-The template contains code and DevOps pipeline definitions to automate an end-to-end deployment of a real time Machine Learning solution using MLOps principles and practices.
+The template contains code and DevOps pipeline definitions to automated end-to-end deployment of machine learning models as a web service for real-time inferencing using MLOps principles and practices.
 The template includes: unit tests and code coverage, model training and registration, controlled deployments (via approvals) to ACI in a test environment and AKS in a production environment with model monitoring.

+## Prerequisites

+- Azure subscription (contributor or owner)
+- Azure DevOps project
+- GitHub account

+## Getting Started

+Follow the instructions in the [getting started](docs/getting_started.md) doc to deploy this solution in your own Azure subscription.
+You can find the details of the files and folders in the repository [here](/docs/repository_details.md).

+Note: the dataset used in this deployment template is the [Cardiovascular Disease dataset](https://www.kaggle.com/sulianova/cardiovascular-disease-dataset) available on Kaggle.

+## Related Projects

+Check out these related projects:

+- [AML Platform Deployment Template](https://github.com/nfmoore/aml-platform-deployment-template) - automated deployment of a machine learning platform using Azure DevOps

 ## References